 This course is the second of a two-semester sequence of intermediate algebra and trigonometry with technical applications.
 Topics include: Review of the graphs of the sine and cosine function, review of complex numbers and their applications, exponents and radicals, exponential and logarithmic functions, ratio, proportion and variation, oblique triangles, inequalities, introduction to statistics and an intuitive approach to calculus.
-The TI-84 Plus graphing calculator in conjunction with the laptop will be used throughout the course.
+The TI-84 Plus graphing calculator in conjunction with the laptop may be used throughout the course.
 Four hours lecture per week.
-Prerequisites/ corequisites: Technical Math I (MATH 135).
+Prerequisites/corequisites: Technical Math I (MATH 135) with a grade of C or better, or permission of instructor.